 The holidays are a time of reflection.
 You think about your life, your choices, and your accomplishments.
 Families and businesses make plans and set intentions for the year ahead.
 Individuals might also take time to make amends and finish long forgotten tasks.
 For the 2019 holiday season TEFLPros decided to do a little reflection of our own.
 Here are our top 10 reasons why we’re grateful we taught English abroad.
 We hope you enjoy!

-Teaching English abroad was truly a life changing decision for both of us.
-Jos was a burnt out corporate sales rep and Whit was a college grad struggling to figure out her next step.
-We may have come to the decision to teach abroad from very different places, but the end result was the same – a pure and simple life altering experience.
+Teaching English abroad is truly a life changing decision.
+People come to the decision to teach abroad from very different places, but the end result is often the same – a pure and simple life altering experience.

 Teaching English Abroad….

 The students….the travel…the friends made – it was a wild ride, but a fun one.

 Ever need to feel like you’re contributing to the world?
 Hop into a classroom.
 The looks on your students’ faces alone will never make you doubt that you are helping to make the world a better place.

 It is all too easy to stay within the cozy borders of your family, your city, and your native country.
 Moving abroad not only gives you perspective on the world, but it also gives you perspective on where you came from.